 Authorities searched a UPS cargo plane at Newark Liberty International Airport in Newark, NJ.
 Two planes at Philadelphia International Airport in Philadelphia, PA were also investigated.

-White House Press Secretary Robert Gibbs said President Obama was first notified of a potential threat at 10:35 p.m.
+White House Press Secretary Robert Gibbs said President Obama was notified of the potential threat at about 10:30 p.m.
 Thursday by the Department of Homeland Security.

 Those measures could include pat-downs, explosive detection devices, advanced imaging technology, and canine teams.

-"Some of these security measures will be visible while others will not," the news release said.
+"Some of these security measures will be visible while others will not," the press statement said.

-The Edward T. Gignoux U.S. Courthouse in Portland was searched after a suspicious package was left in bushes outside an entrance.
-The package later turned out to be a backpack unrelated to other events, said John Clark, chief deputy with the U.S. Marshall Service in Portland.
+In Portland, ME, a suspicious package was reported at a federal courthouse.
+The item turned out to be a backpack that had been placed at the entrance of the courthouse, said John Clark, chief deputy with the U.S. Marshall Service in Portland.